 Instructional theories, methods, and materials appropriate to teaching science in the elementary K-6 program; extensive practical application in an appropriate school setting.
+EdTPA lesson plan format will be used in planning units of study, including use of academic language.
 Prerequisite: Admission to Teacher Education Program.